 Alright, so you have these weeds, you want to get rid of them, but you don’t want to spend all day in the garden.

 When the soil is wet, shallow-rooted weeds literally pull out without any resistance.
-For deep-rooted weeds you will find you won’t have to loosen them up as much and you usually can get the whole root rather than just the top part of it.
-For bindweed, you will be able to go a bit deeper beneath the soil and lop off the root so that the plant doesn’t get any sunlight.
+For deep-rooted weeds you’ll find you won’t have to loosen them up as much and you usually can get the whole root rather than just the top part of it.
+For bindweed, you’ll be able to go a bit deeper beneath the soil and lop off the root so that the plant doesn’t get any sunlight.

-Weeding when the soil is wet is much easier, but there are a few things to keep in mind before you get too carried away eliminating all those weeds.
+Weeding when the soil is wet is the best time to weed, but there are a few things to keep in mind before you get too carried away eliminating all those weeds.

 With damp or wet soil, stepping on it can easily ruin the structure of the soil and compact it, making further moisture harder to drain.